vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/mailing_lists_blacklists.rst

 Blacklist
 =========

-Odoo *SMS Marketing* has a :guilabel:`Blacklist` feature that provides recipients with the power to add their phone number to a list of people who no longer want to receieve communications or mailings.
+Leansoft *SMS Marketing* has a :guilabel:`Blacklist` feature that provides recipients with the power to add their phone number to a list of people who no longer want to receieve communications or mailings.